Skip to content

 • Pink grapefruit

-The star of the summer season isn't here by chance.
-Nature has thought of everything to boost our defenses during the summer!
-Tomatoes are rich in vitamin E, vitamin C, beta-carotene and lycopene, all antioxidant compounds.
-This makes them ideal for combating the free radicals responsible for premature cell ageing.
+The star of the summer season is not there by chance, nature has everything planned to amplify our defenses during the summer!
+Tomato is a fruit rich in vitamin E, vitamin C, beta-carotene and lycopene, all antioxidant compounds.
+It is therefore ideal for fighting free radicals responsible for premature aging of cells.

 Good fats for supple skin

-Omega-3s protect skin cells, reduce inflammation and improve suppleness.
+Omega-3s protect skin cells, reduce inflammation and improve skin suppleness.

 • Oily fish (sardines, mackerel, salmon)